M365-DenzilFernandes/PowerBI-MessageCenter/README.md

 # Option 1 - PowerBI-MessageCenter

+* Unfortunately this no longer works.
+I am processing of updating it to use graph.microsoft.com; Please use the Option 2 below.

 A Power BI Report to connect to the Office 365 Service Communications API.
 Note: The data connection is set to Anonymous and the queries contains the HTTPS POST/GET request to authenicate with the TenantId/ClientId/ClientSecret